How To Apply

 Many colleges do not like to advertise they are need-aware because it implies they may not admit a student because of their financial needs.
 The biggest challenge students with financial needs face when applying to these colleges is not getting into the college based on their needs.
 But, if these students gain admission to these colleges, many offer generous financial aid packages.

-These are some of the top universities with need-aware admissions policies.
+These are some of the top universities with need-aware admissions policies for international students:

 Need-blind schools have advantages for students needing financial aid for college.
 They offer opportunities for quality higher education at a fraction, and in some cases, none of the cost.
 Need-blind colleges also tend to be more diverse, giving all students equal opportunities in and out of the classroom despite their socio-economic background.
 Additionally, students accepted to a need-blind college know their acceptance was due to their academics and merits, not their family’s financial status.